jgwill/olca/README.md

 ## Persistent Sessions and QStash
 - Persistent sessions can be saved locally or in Redis.
 - QStash message handling enables remote triggers.

+### Test Release
+Run `make test-release` to run tests, build a distribution, and upload it to the TestPyPI repository.
+Ensure `TWINE_USERNAME` and `TWINE_PASSWORD` are set with your TestPyPI credentials.